ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+The following arc the established
+weights of various articles of produce and
+the rates by which they should be Youghfc
+and sold :
 A bushel of wheat, sixty pounds.
 Of shelled corn, fifty six pound*.
 Of corn in the cob. seventy pound*.